kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

 ## Mapping reads against the reference

-We will be using the bwa mapper.
+The first step when dealing with raw reads is mapping (aligning) them to a reference sequence.
+For this, we will be using the BWA mapper.
+BWA stands for Burrows-Wheeler aligner, which allow for fast and accurate alignment of short reads to an indexed reference sequence.
 If you are interested in understanding a bit more of the software and its algorithm, you can look it up [here](http://bio-bwa.sourceforge.net/bwa.shtml).
 We have thousands of reads and we want to find out their best location in the genome.
 We decided to focus on a 10 MB region of chromosome 2, which can be downloaded through [Ensembl](ftp://ftp.ensembl.org/pub/release-75//fasta/homo_sapiens/dna/).
 This region goes from 135MB to 145MB and it is known to contain the lactase gene.

 Two input files are needed to do genome mapping: